 For non-partisan information on registering and voting in Maine and for information on the issues on the ballot (including the referendum questions), please go to the website of the League of Women Voters.

 For non-partisan information on registering and voting in Maine, please go to the website of the Maine Secretary of State.
-There is a link at this site to extensive information about the referendum questions on the Maine ballot.

 In addition to the information provided above, the following three programmatic efforts related to Election Engagement are either already underway or are in development: